James-Havinga/Foodie/README.md

 # Foodie
 #### Foodie is an application whereby users can share thier favourite recipes and meals with others.
-This application was built using Android Studio and is written in Kotlin
+This application was built using Android Studio and is written in Kotlin aswell as google Firebase for the backend.

 ## Getting Started